mattermost/mattermost-handbook-1/source/guides/onboarding.md

 ### Day 30
 ------------------------------------------

-20. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+20. (Hiring Manager) Meets with New Hire for a check in meeting.
 21. (People Ops) Sends New Hire a second [onboarding survey](https://goo.gl/forms/038q5Hdw4qZb0uYz1).

 ### Day 60
 ------------------------------------------

-22. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+22. (Hiring Manager) Meets with New Hire for a check in meeting.

 ### Day 90
 ------------------------------------------

-23. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting and informal performance review.
+23. (Hiring Manager) Mets with New Hire for a check in meeting and informal performance review.
+24. (People Ops) Sends New Hire the [Staff Enablement survey](https://docs.google.com/forms/d/e/1FAIpQLSdAtSUG1Sw2AUAajnGrGKg1eHafj9NlINaXcVbgcte9EHWHQg/viewform?usp=sf_link).

 ## Departmental Onboarding